Natural value. What is a natural number? History, scope, properties

 For example, $5(x+y)=5x+5y$

-The distributive property of multiplication with respect to subtraction
+Distributive property of multiplication relative to subtraction

 $(a-b)\cdot c=ac-bc$